danielmsimuko/01-linux/README.md

 `$ comm filename1 filename2` compares files in sorted order

-$ cmp file1 file2 -- returns the first diff between files
+`$ cmp filename1 filename2` simply returns the first difference it can find between files.
+Common to use for almost identical files

-$ stat filename -- gets the statistics for file
-$ lsattr filename -- check if file is immutable
-$ sudo chattr +i start.sh -- adds immutable attribute. for removal, use -i
+`$ stat filename` gives you information of the file including size, access date and read write permissions

+`$ lsattr filename ` lists the files attributes
+`
+$ sudo chattr [-pRVf] filename ` adds file attributes to filename with several option attribues[o

 ### File and Directory Permissions